in

 Roller Shades – Rollers do a good job of evenly blocking or letting in the outside light.
 Roller shades let you pick the percentage of light you can see through the material – from almost translucent to complete blackout shade.
 These can also be roller up and down based on preference.

-Kitchen corner window with blinds and potted plant Blinds – Blinds are the typical plastic blinds that you get for the rest of the house.
+Blinds – Blinds are the typical plastic blinds that you get for the rest of the house.
 This is nice because it will match the rest of the home.
 Blinds have an open and closed setting while they are rolled down, as well as being able to be rilled all the way up to let the full light of the outdoors into the space.

-Kitchen with corner window with blinds, plants, white cabinets and countertops Between the shades and blinds those are two of the best options when it comes to kitchen blinds, as they are able to be put up inside the frame of the window if needed.
-These are also pretty cleanable when it comes to splashing of food or water.
+Shades and blinds are two of the best options for kitchen blinds, as they can be put up inside the window frame if needed.
+These are also pretty easy to clean when it comes to splashing food or water.
 While there are some opportunities for these types to have pops of color and design, they are typically made in pretty standard, neutral colors.

 Curtains – Curtains are a great way to soften up windows.
 Curtains help absorb sounds and can liven up a room with limitless colors and patterns.
-In a kitchen application it is recommended to use a lightweight fabric so light can still come through it.
+In a kitchen application, it is recommended to use a lightweight fabric so light can still come through it.

-It is hazardous to use natural fabrics as they could have negative reaction to the water and food that could potentially splash onto the curtains if they are near a sink or place where food is being handled.
+It is hazardous to use natural fabrics as they could have a negative reaction to the water and food that could potentially splash onto the curtains if they are near a sink or place where food is being handled.
 See our gallery of the different types of curtains here.

-Kitchen with corner windows plantation shutters, tile wall backsplash and open shelves Plantation Shutters – To get plantation shutters for your corner windows you will most likely need to buy a customized corner window application design with bi-fold shutters.
+Plantation Shutters – To get plantation shutters for your corner windows, you will most likely need to buy a customized corner window application design with bi-fold shutters.

-Curtains, valances and plantation shutters can become a tricky installation if there is not enough room to install the hardware, curtains rods or, especially if there are two windows in the corner.
+Curtains, valances, and plantation shutters can become a tricky installation if there is not enough room to install the hardware, curtains rods or, especially if there are two windows in the corner.

-For more designs check out our gallery of kitchen countertop decorating ideas.
+For more designs, check out our gallery of kitchen countertop decorating ideas.

 Leave a Reply